-Mr. Xie, 53, joined the Company on March 24, 2009 and serves as Executive Vice President and Corporate Secretary.
-Mr. Xie is responsible for overseeing corporate secretarial matters and daily operations at the Company's Vancouver office under the supervision of the Chief Executive Officer.
+Mr. Xie, 54, joined the Company on March 24, 2009 and serves as Executive Vice President and Corporate Secretary.
+Mr. Xie is responsible for overseeing corporate secretarial matters, managing compliance.
+Mr. Xie plays an important role in business development, project evaluation, investor relations, public relations as well as and manages the daily operations at the Company's Vancouver office.
 Mr. Xie served as Vice President and Secretary to the Board of the Company from March 24, 2009 to October 9, 2009 at which time he was promoted to Executive Vice President and Corporate Secretary.
-Mr. Xie has 25 years of experience of engineering and project management in the petrochemical and oil-sand industry.
-Prior to joining the Company, Mr. Xie worked as project manager, project engineer and a senior piping stress analyst for LPEC/SINOPEC, Fluor, Bantrel, Tri-Ocean and WorleyParsons Canada Ltd., resource and energy engineering companies in China and Canada, from February 1982 to March 2009.
+After joining the Company, Mr. Xie was involved in the Company's HK IPO process, Jiama mine evaluation, merger and acquisitions and the recent bond issuance.
+Mr. Xie has 25 years of experience of Engineering and Project Management in the petro-chemical and oil-sand industry.
+Prior to joining the Company, Mr. Xie worked as Project Manager, Project Engineer and a Senior Piping Stress Analyst for LPEC/SINOPEC, Fluor, Bantrel, Tri-Ocean and WorleyParsons Canada Ltd., resource and energy engineering companies in China and Canada, from February 1982 to March 2009.

-Mr. Xie holds a master's degree in engineering from the University of Calgary, a master's degree in engineering from the Beijing University of Science & Technology and a diploma from the Mechanical Department of Shanghai Institute of Chemical Industry.
+Mr. Xie holds a Master Degree in Engineering from the University of Calgary, a Master's Degree in Engineering from the Beijing University of Science & Technology and a diploma from the Mechanical Department of Shanghai Institute of Chemical Industry.
 Mr. Xie is a Professional Engineer with APEGGA.